Aref-Akminasi/aws-developer-associate/ElasticBeanstalk.md

 ### Traffic Splitting

 - Automated
-- Is used for **canary testing**
+- Is used for **canary testing**: a new version of an application to a small subset of users before deploying it to the entire user base.
 - ELB sends a small % of traffic to new deployment
 - New application version is deployed to a temporary ASG with the same capacity
 - New instances are migrated from the temporary ASG to the original ASG
 - Automated rollback on failure
 - Code is deployed on new instances

-- Canary testing: a new version of an application to a small subset of users before deploying it to the entire user base.

 ![Traffic Splitting](./assets/27.png)